AurorinhaBoreal/FormativeActivity-Etec/README.md

 Just clone the repository, run npm install and npm run dev at last...
 For now...

+You also need to run the backend of this project!
+That can be found [here](https://github.com/AurorinhaBoreal/pw3-aurora-app-libri-back)

 ## Developoing the Project

 Don't know how the development will be made yet...